scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 vision of the software's potential. :cite:`crouch2013software`

 **Publisher**.
-One way to untie the Gordian knot of incentives around the Econ-ARK is to provide a more reliable and efficent path towards recognized scholarly publication using Econ-ARK tools.
+One way to untie the Gordian knot of incentives around Econ-ARK research is to provide a more reliable and efficent path towards recognized scholarly publication that uses it.
-One proposal has been that economists begin a Journal of Open Source Economics :cite:`josecon2019`, modeled loosely on the Journal of Open Source Software (JOSS).
+One proposal has been that economists begin a Journal of Open Source Economics :cite:`josecon2019`, modeled loosely on the Journal of Open Source Software (JOSS), which gives academic publication credit to the creators of scientific software tools.
 Preliminery efforts towards such a journal have been attempted through the Econ-ARK sub-project REMARK (Replications and Explorations Made using the ARK),